freemeson/gaussian-mixture/README.md

 # gaussian-mixture
-Numerically stable Gaussian maximum likelihood fit with Julia
+Maximum log likelihood fit for Gaussian mix in Julia.
+The infinities arising from nearly zero likelihoods are handled with an approximation around the largest Gaussian component.